qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

 Ok, here we are.
 You have learned how to create two pages and to wire them by reacting on defined events.
-That is pretty cool, but without data to display our app is worthless (even if it is already fun to navigate back and forward between the pages ;)).
+That is pretty cool, but without data to display our app is worthless.
 To display the tweets of a user we will use the public Tweet service of Twitter. `Data binding`_ is a powerful concept of qooxdoo which you can leverage off in your mobile applications as well.
 Extend the ``members`` section of the